Frequently Asked Questions

 Does SeaTrek make my travel arrangements?

 No, but we are here to assist you and approve itineraries.
-We require you to clear your travel itinerary and flight info with Capt.
+After Booking your SeaTrek Adventure but before travel we require you to clear your travel itinerary and flight info with Capt.
 Monk BEFORE booking.
 We recommend that you call Holly Breithaupt at Fabulous Indeed Vacations at 904-449-1646 or email them.
 They do an excellent job of arranging airfare at a discounted price or feel free to use your own travel agent.
 You should plan your arrival and departure as early as possible on your days of travel to account for any delays.
 More details about travel can be found on our Travel Information page.

 return to top